Teomel/poker/README.md

-# Poker
+# Poker - 5-card draw (2v2)

 Simple poker game.
 You play against a basic AI player.

 Wrote when I was 15yo